 - housing with support

 - preventing the need for social care services

 - ensuring the Council is fit for purpose

 Download and read the Local Account: Annual Report on Care and Support for Adults for:

-360 questionnaires were completed out of 1,063 by adults who use social care and support services in Newcastle.
-We wanted to learn more about their experiences of social care and support services, and their quality of life.
+309 questionnaires were completed out of 833 by carers who care for adults in Newcastle.
+We wanted to learn more about their views on social care and support services, their experiences as carers, and their quality of life.

 Findings included the facts that

 - 67% of carers were quite, very or extremely satisfied with the care services they or the person they care for receive